-Endpoint Security is the practice of securing the various endpoints on a network such as laptops, smartphones, tablet computers and other end-user devices.
+Endpoint Protection is the practice of protecting the various endpoints on a network such as laptops, smartphones, tablet computers and other end-user devices.
 Endpoints serve as points of access to an enterprise network and represent points of entry that can be exploited by malicious actors.

 Endpoints are often the weakest links in a network, providing the attack surface through which hackers can launch malware attacks, steal data, take control of network resources, or interrupt essential business processes.

 Over the years, malware and attack methods have gotten more sophisticated.
 Attackers are masterful at discovering weaknesses in corporate networks and they have been zeroing in on endpoints.
 Thus, protecting endpoints plays a critical role in effectively strengthening the security of the overall network, and ensuring more effective IT data security.
 But how exactly should we define protection for endpoint-integrated networks in today’s increasingly mobile, digital world?

 In the past, when only company-issued PCs were allowed on the network, security teams had greater control over the corporate network security.
 Network endpoints could be added or removed from the network only by authorized IT administrators.
 Enterprise mobility practices have evolved quickly, however, and today most organizations allow employees to work from anywhere on a variety of devices and applications.
 Most companies embrace some version or combination of BYOD (bring your own device), choose your own device (CYOD), and COPE (corporate-owned, personally-enabled).